roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 *2660 Woodley Road NW, Washington, DC 20008*

 ## Sysadmins and Their Role in Cyberwar: Why Several Governments Want to Spy on and Hack You, Even If You Have Nothing to Hide ##
-9:00 am-10:30 am
-Keynote Address
-Christopher Soghoian, Principal Technologist, American Civil Liberties Union
+9:00 am-10:30 am, Keynote Address, Christopher Soghoian, Principal Technologist, American Civil Liberties Union

 I explain technology and survalience to lawyers.